3 Step Process for Passing the Baton

 Hi, this is Grant Herbert, leadership and sustainable performance coach, and today I want to round off our conversation on achieving results differently by teaching you a three-step process for passing the baton.

-Now that we have laid this foundation let us talk about the three steps in the process.
+Now, let us talk about the three steps in the process.

 Delegation, as we knew it, is gone.
 Now, it is all about developing your people.
 With this shift in mindset and the three-step process, you will be able to transition from being overwhelmed and overworked to enjoying an even distribution of workload where everyone feels valued, collaborates effectively, and builds a high level of trust.
+I'll see you then.